Aaron Boone: 2019 season

 The Yankees started the 2019 season with a 7–2 win against the Baltimore Orioles on March 28, 2019.
 On September 19, after winning against the Los Angeles Angels 9–1, the Yankees clinched the American League East, becoming AL East Division Champions for the first time since 2012 and also earning their 100th win.
 Boone became the first manager in MLB history to have 100 or more wins in each of his first two seasons.
-The Yankees would go on to lose to the Houston Astros in the American League Championship Series.
+The Yankees went on to lose to the Houston Astros in the American League Championship Series.

 Following the 2019 season, Boone was named a finalist for American League Manager of the Year award.
 He finished runner-up to Minnesota Twins manager, Rocco Baldelli.

 2020 season

-Due to the COVID-19 pandemic, the Yankees as well as the other 29 Major League Baseball teams only played a 60-game regular season.
-The Yankees started off the shortened season with a hot 16–6 start, but then lost 15 out of their next 20 games evening their win loss record at 21–21.
-The Yankees then won 10 straight to finish the season 2nd in their division with a 33–27 record, seven games behind the division champion Tampa Bay Rays, who they lost eight of 10 games to in the regular season, in the AL East, but good enough for the 5th seed in the American League due to MLB's postseason expansion for the season.
-The Yankees would sweep the Cleveland Indians in a best-of-three Wild Card Series to advance to the American League Division Series against the Tampa Bay Rays, but their struggles against the Rays would continue, as they were eliminated in five games.
+Due to the COVID-19 pandemic, the Yankees and the other 29 Major League Baseball teams only played a 60-game regular season.
+The Yankees started off the shortened season with a hot 16–6 start, but then lost 15 of their next 20 games, evening their record at 21–21.
+The Yankees then won 10 straight to finish the season second in their division with a 33–27 record, seven games behind the division-champion Tampa Bay Rays, who they lost eight of 10 games to in the regular season, in the AL East, but good enough for the fifth seed in the American League due to MLB's postseason expansion for the season.
+The Yankees swept the Cleveland Indians in a best-of-three wild card series to advance to the ALDS against the Tampa Bay Rays, but their struggles against the Rays continued, as they were eliminated in five games.

 2021 season

 During the 2021 season, the Yankees had what was called one of the "streakiest [teams] in recent memory.
 Through July 4, the team struggled to a 41–41 record with half of the season left to play, then went on a 51–29 run to end the season at 92–70.
-Between August 14–28, the Yankees won 13 consecutive games, tied for fifth-longest in franchise history.
-Following the winning streak, the team stumbled, going 3–12 between August 28 and September 12, and finished tied for second in the American League East behind the Tampa Bay Rays, but lost the Wild Card Game to the Boston Red Sox 6–2.
+Between August 14 and 28, the Yankees won 13 consecutive games, tied for fifth-longest in franchise history.
+Following the winning streak, the team stumbled, going 3–12 between August 28 and September 12, and finished tied for second in the American League East behind the Tampa Bay Rays, but lost the wild card game to the Boston Red Sox 6–2.

 Following the season, Boone signed a three-year contract with the Yankees with a club option for 2025.